caemar/mas-install-letsencrypt/README.md

 ## Reference

-For reference the following steps describes how to retrieve the ansible scriptps from the operator and to modify the scripts to replace a Route with Ingress.
+For reference the following steps describes how to retrieve the ansible scriptps from the operators and to modify the scripts to replace a Route with Ingress.
 The Ingress uses the letencrypt ClusterIssuer to create signed certificates.

 1. Retrieve operators ansible scripts from entitymgr Pods.

+Note: The following commands retrieve the ansible scripts from all entitymgr Pods.
+But the ansible scripts are only modified in the following Pods:
+- Namespace mas-_instance_-core
+  - _instance_-entitymgr-coreidp
+  - _instance_-entitymgr-suite
+  - _instance_-entitymgr-ws
+- Namespace mas-_instance_-manage
+  - _instance_-entitymgr-ws

 ```
 namespace=mas-dev-core
 ```

 ```
-for i in $(oc get pod -n $namespace -l mas.ibm.com/appType=entitymgr -o jsonpath='{..metadata.name}')
+for i in \
+$(oc get pod -n $namespace -l mas.ibm.com/appType=entitymgr -o jsonpath='{..metadata.name}')
 do
 j=$(echo $i | cut -d"-" -f3)
 echo $i